Audits reveal millions in Medicare Advantage overcharges - NewsBreak

 The Florida Humana plan also was the target of an unrelated audit in April 2021 by the Health and Human Services inspector general.
 That audit, which covered billings in 2015, concluded Humana improperly collected nearly $200 million that year by overstating how sick some patients were.
 Officials have yet to recoup any of that money, either.

-In an email, Humana spokesperson Jahna Lindsay-Jones called the CMS audit findings “preliminary” and noted they were based on a sampling of years-old claims.
+In an email, Humana spokeswoman Jahna Lindsay-Jones called the CMS audit findings "preliminary" and noted they were based on a sampling of years-old claims.

 "While we continue to have substantive concerns with how CMS audits are conducted, Humana remains committed to working closely with regulators to improve the Medicare Advantage program in ways that increase seniors' access to high-quality, lower cost care," she wrote.